alpacahq/alpaca-docs/content/api-references/broker-api/documents.md

 ---

 ## **Uploading a Document**

 `POST /v1/accounts/{account_id}/documents/upload`

-Upload a document to be attached to an account.
+Upload one or more (up to 10) documents to be attached to an account.

 Documents are binary objects whose contents are encoded in base64.
 Each encoded content size is limited to 10MB if you use Alpaca for KYCaaS.
 If you perform your own KYC there are no document size limitations.